Small business assistance

 Executive Director

-Pamela has served as elected secretary for SHRM (Society of Human Resources Management) of the Inland Empire and consistently has served on various committees to improve the quality of life in the Inland Empire.
+Pamela’s dedication to women's professional development has remained steadfast throughout her esteemed career, being a member of NAWIC (National Association of Women in Construction) and NAWBO (National Association of Women Business Owners).
+Further contributing to her impressive professional journey, she served as an elected secretary for SHRM (Society of Human Resources Management) in the Inland Empire and has consistently participated in various committees focused on enhancing the quality of life in the Inland Empire.

 Pamela Deans: Executive Director of Microenterprise Collaborative